Japanese space startup aborts 2nd satellite launch attempt minutes after liftoff

 Space One said it had fixed the cause of the debut flight failure, which stemmed from a miscalculation of the rocket’s first-stage propulsion.

-Japan hopes the company can pave a way for a domestic space industry that competes with the United States.
+Japan hopes the company can pave the way for a domestic space industry that competes with the United States.

 Tokyo-based Space One was set up in 2018 with investments from major Japanese companies, including Canon Electronics, IHI, Shimizu and major banks, to commercialize space delivery services at lower costs and regular flights as many as 20 times a year, compared to six currently planned by the government-led space program.